teal-language/tl/docs/tutorial.md

 test(1, 2, 3)
 ```

-In case your function returns a variable amount of values, you may also declare variadic return types using the following syntax:
+In case your function returns a variable amount of values, you may also declare variadic return types by using the following syntax:

 ```lua
 function test(...: number): number...